 If you are interested in developing systems that offer the best in user experience, then you should seriously be considering Information Architecture or IA, as it is often called.

 Information architecture is both an art and a science.
-It deals with the structural design and organization of information environments, in order to make information easily identifiable, findable and usable.
+It deals with the structural design and organisation of information environments, in order to make information easily identifiable, findable and usable.

 While user experience design is focused on creating the best emotional satisfaction for the user, information architecture focuses on creating the best usable version of the same system.